Vicky Kaushal: Early work in independent films (2015–2016)

 Kaushal's first leading role was in the independent drama Masaan (2015), directed by Neeraj Ghaywan.
 Kaushal and Ghaywan were both assistants on Gangs of Wasseypur, and he was cast through an audition after Rajkummar Rao backed out.
 To play a young man from a low socio-economic class yearning for a better life, Kaushal spent time in Benaras, where the film is set, and observed the mannerisms of local men.
 The film was screened in the Un Certain Regard segment at the 2015 Cannes Film Festival, where it won two awards, including the FIPRESCI Prize.
 Masaan earned critical acclaim and The New York Times considered it to be a leading example of increased realism in Indian cinema.
 Nikhil Taneja of HuffPost termed Kaushal's performance "poignant and memorable" and Anuj Kumar of The Hindu wrote that "he effortlessly conveys both the inferiority complex and the attitude of breaking through the caste cauldron".
-His performance won him the IIFA and Screen Awards for Best Male Debut, and a nomination for the Asian Film Award for Best Newcomer, among other accolades.
+His performance won him the IIFA and Screen Award for Best Male Debut, and a nomination for the Asian Film Award for Best Newcomer, among other accolades.

-Zubaan, which Kaushal had filmed before Masaan, was screened at the 2015 Busan International Film Festival.
+The drama Zubaan, which Kaushal had filmed before Masaan, was screened at the 2015 Busan International Film Festival.
 His role was that of a grieving man who starts stammering after the suicide of his father.
 He worked with a speech therapist to learn stammering patterns and spent time with some of the doctor's patients.
 After completing work on the film, Kaushal found it difficult to distance from the character and began to stammer in real life.
 His performance led Justin Chang of Variety to label him a "charismatic, naturally engaging talent".
 In Kashyap's psychological thriller Raman Raghav 2.0 (2016), Kaushal played a chain-smoking, drug-addicted police officer in pursuit of a serial killer portrayed by Nawazuddin Siddiqui.
 The troubled and unbalanced character had little in common with Kaushal's own personality, and to convince Kashyap to cast him, he lived in isolation for five days and kept repeating lines from the script.
 He also severely dehydrated himself and smoked heavily, impacting his health.
 Kaushal chose the role because he was eager to avoid typecasting from his first two films.
 The film premiered at the 2016 Cannes Film Festival, in the Directors' Fortnight section to a positive response.
 Writing for Rediff.com, Aseem Chhabra found Kaushal's performance "brave" and "surprising".